repeaterjs/repeater/docs/01_quickstart.md

   - `Symbol.iterator`
   - `Symbol.asyncIterator`

 In addition, repeaters are most useful when used via `async/await` and `for await…of` syntax.
-You can use polyfills and compile your code with babel or typescript to support enviroments which lack these features.
+You can install polyfills and compile your code with babel or typescript to support enviroments which lack these features.

 ## Examples